Semaphore (programming): Semantics and implementation

 Many operating systems provide efficient semaphore primitives that unblock a waiting process when the semaphore is incremented.
 This means that processes do not waste time checking the semaphore value unnecessarily.

-The counting semaphore concept can be extended with the ability to claim or return more than one "unit" from the semaphore, a technique implemented in Unix.
+The counting semaphore concept can be extended with the ability to claim or return more than one "unit" from the semaphore.
+This is sometimes called a weighted semaphore.
 The modified V and P operations are as follows, using square brackets to indicate atomic operations, i.e., operations that appear indivisible to other processes:

 function V(semaphore S, integer I):